 Who will trust your teenager if you do not trust them?
 This is the most important thing my daughter did to help my son.
 She blindly trusted him and considered him to be perfect and a hero.

-As a parent we should be the first person to believe in them because, we are the source of their strength.
+As a parent we should be the first person to believe on them because we are the source of their strength.

-If we show that we do not believe on their ability this will pull down their self-esteem even lower.
+If we show that we do not believe on their ability this will make their self-esteem even lower.

 Stand by them.
 Help and guide them and motivate them to proceed.

 Remind them that they can do it, and everything can be developed.
-If they keep trying they will get better.
+If they keep trying the will get better.

-Also read our article How to Prepare your Teenager Face Challenges in Life.
+Also read our article face challenges.
 To help your teen successful.

 5. Convince them to join groups, activities, or clubs in school

 Socialization is important to build self-esteem.
 Studies show that it has a significant importance in building the self-esteem of a person.